Vyral/sam-levy/_posts/2026-03-25-important-features-to-look-for-when-buying-a-home-in-2026.md

 *● Paint and fixtures.* These are the easiest and most cost-effective changes you can make.

 In today’s challenging market, you may not find a home that checks every single box.
-If you focus too much on cosmetic "wants," you might overlook a home with perfect "must-haves" simply because the floors are dated, or the counters aren't your favorite color.
+If you focus too much on cosmetic “wants,” you might overlook a home with perfect “must-haves” simply because the floors are dated, or the counters aren’t your favorite color.

-Remember: You can change the aesthetic, but you can't change the location.
+Remember: You can change the aesthetic, but you can’t change the location.
 Weigh the two carefully to ensure you get the best long-term option for yourself.

 Whether you are thinking about buying or selling in Phoenix, let’s talk.
 Feel free to reach out to me anytime at [(602) 501-9352](tel:6025019352) or [sam@thebrokery.com](mailto:sam@thebrokery.com).
 I’m here to help.